-Within six months of license issuance, the Licensee shall develop a Robbs Peak Powerhouse Entrainment monitoring plan in consultation with USFS, CDFG, USFWS, and the State Water Board.
-The Licensee shall submit the Plan to the Deputy Director for approval.
+Within six months of license issuance, the Licensee shall develop a Robbs Peak Powerhouse Entrainment monitoring plan in consultation with USFS, CDFW, USFWS, and the State Water Board to determine if operations of the Robbs Peak Powerhouse are causing fish entrainment.
+The Licensee shall provide the Deputy Director with any comments provided by the agencies during the consultation process.
+The Licensee shall submit the plan to the Deputy Director for review and approval after agency consultation.
+The Licensee shall provide the Deputy Director with at least 90 days to review and approve the plan prior to submittal to the Commission, if applicable.
 The Deputy Director may require modifications as part of the approval.
-The Licensee shall implement the Plan upon receiving all necessary approvals.
+The Licensee shall file the Deputy Director's approval, together with any required plan modifications, with the Commission.

-Method: Fish population monitoring shall be conducted as described in Condition 8.A.
-(Fish Populations), above, to determine when and at what flow fish migration is occurring using a method approved by State Water Board, in consultation with USFS, USFWS, and CDFG.
+Fish population monitoring shall be conducted to determine when and at what flow fish migration is occurring, and at what flow entrainment, if any, is occurring, using a method approved by the Deputy Director, in consultation with USFS, USFWS, and CDFW.

-Frequency: Years 1 and 2.
+Frequency: Years 1 and 2 following license issuance.